-This entire page attempts to cover the List of Schools that offer Common Law under the Faculty of Law in Nigeria.
+The list of schools that offer Common Law under the faculty of Law in Nigeria, have been presented here.

 Common Law can be studied under the Law in the following Nigerian Universities;